Frenchtown, Washington: History

-The original Saint Rose Cemetery was established in 1853 at the site of the Saint Rose of the Cayouse Mission on Yellow Hawk Creek.
+The original Saint Rose Cemetery was established in 1853 at the site of the Saint Rose of the Cayuse Mission on Yellow Hawk Creek.
 The 1853 Mission house was burned during the war of 1855.
 A log chapel was subsequently built on the McBean land claim in 1863.
 After a few years the St. Rose Mission and cemetery were moved to a site on the Walla Walla River now owned by the Allen family.
-In 1876 the river burials were moved to a hill at the Frenchtown site and the Saint Rose of Lima Mission Church was erected on the lower portion of the site, which served the French-Canadian community in the area until about 1900.
+In 1876, the river burials were moved to a hill at the Frenchtown site and the Saint Rose of Lima Mission Church was erected on the lower portion of the site, which served the French-Canadian community in the area until about 1900.
 Nearby the city of Walla Walla was established in 1859 and incorporated in 1862.
-For a while, Walla Walla was the largest community in the territory of Washington.
-In 1915, Frenchtown name was overtaken to Lowden.
+For a while, Walla Walla was the largest community in the Washington Territory.
+In 1915, the name of the area was changed from Frenchtown to Lowden.

-The Frenchtown Historic Foundation was first organized in 1992 to rehabilitate the historical site.
+The Frenchtown Historical Foundation was first organized in 1992 to rehabilitate the historical site.
 It acquired the land for the present-day historic site, including the cemetery, in 2005.
-A formal opening of the site and rededication of the St. Rose of Lima cemetery occurred in 2010.
+A formal opening of the site and re-dedication of the St. Rose of Lima cemetery occurred in 2010 in collaboration with the Confederated Tribes of the Umatilla Indian Reservation.
 Relocation and restoration of the "Prince’s cabin" was completed in 2016.
-Originally located near the Whitman mission, the cabin is believed to be the oldest standing cabin in the state of Washington.
-It was built for a Cayuse Indian the Hudson’s Bay Company called “The Prince” circa 1837.
-The Frenchtown Historic Site is currently maintained by the Frenchtown Historical Foundation.
+Originally located near the Whitman Mission, the cabin is believed to be the oldest standing cabin in the state of Washington.
+It was built for a Cayuse Indian whom the Hudson’s Bay Company called “The Prince” circa 1837.
+The Frenchtown Historic Site is currently maintained by the Frenchtown Historical Foundation of Walla Walla.